β

 The application process is straightforward: section your hair horizontally, lightly tease the roots for grip, snap the clips closed against the roots, and continue with additional wefts moving upward.
 With chemically damaged hair, using fewer wefts and ensuring they're not too heavy is crucial for preventing stress.

-Halo extensions (also called flip-in or wire extensions) represent the gentlest option for severely damaged hair.
+Halo extensions represent the gentlest option for severely damaged hair, with expert reviews confirming they "cause zero damage to your natural locks" and are "the only hair extensions that cause zero damage."
 These innovative extensions feature a transparent wire that sits around your head like a crown, with no direct attachment to your natural hair.

 Perfect Protection for Fragile Hair